Foni1019/expense-tracker/README.md

-# Basic expense tracker with Streamlit
+## Basic expense tracker with Streamlit
-testing, testing, testing
+My basic expense tracker made with python and Streamlit

-test 2
+# Functions